cwcpark/cwcpark.github.io/honors-awards/index.md

 layout: page
 ---

-1. Award Winner of Graduate Assistantship with University Fellowship (fully funded scholarship)
+1. Award Winner of Graduate Assistantship with University Fellowship (fully funded scholarship), George Washington University
 Fall 2016 - Spring 2018

-2. Selected as Distinguished Alumni of College of Humanities at University of Utah
+2. Selected as Distinguished Alumni of College of Humanities, University of Utah
 May 2013

 3. Inaugural International Center Scholarship, University of Utah